ISUgenomics/bioinformatics-workbook/Appendix/Unix/unix-basics-6HPC.md

 To start a interactive session execute the following:

 ```
-#this command will give 1 Node for a time of 4 hours
+# this command will give 1 Node for a time of 00 days: 00 hours: 01 minutes

-srun -N 1 -t 4:00:00 --pty /bin/bash
+salloc -N 1 -p brief-low -t 00:00:01

+# You can exit out of an interactive node by typing exit and hitting return
 ```

+Interactive sessions are very helpful when you need more computing power than your laptop or desktop to wrangle the data or to test new software prior to submitting a full batch script.